Why Choose Cedars-Sinai Marina del Rey Hospital for Eyelid Trauma Treatment?

-Eyelid trauma is almost always caused by injury and thus requires immediate medical attention in order to avoid serious complications.
-At Marina Del Rey Hospital, our well-trained specialists will promptly attend to eyelid trauma cases to provide patients with the most suitable treatment approaches.
+Eyelid trauma is almost always caused by injury and thus requires immediate medical attention to avoid serious complications.
+At Cedars-Sinai Marina del Rey Hospital, our well-trained specialists will promptly attend to eyelid trauma cases to provide patients with the most suitable treatment approaches.

 Eyelid trauma typically occurs after an injury to the eye.
 Injuries that can affect the eyelid can vary in severity depending on their cause.
 Eyelid trauma can be caused by foreign objects, such as glass, entering the eye, or by household chemicals.
 In such cases the injury should be tended to immediately to avoid the risk of developing serious complications, such as infection, damage to adjacent regions of the eye, ocular injury (corneal abrasion, conjunctival laceration), ptosis (drooping eyelids due to the stretching or injury of the muscle underneath the eyelid), tear duct injuries, orbital fractures, or even loss of vision.